iterative/dvc.org/content/docs/user-guide/experiment-management.md

-Data science and ML are iterative processes that tend to require a large number of attempts during their course, for example to develop data features, hyperspace exploration, model accuracy optimization, etc. DVC is designed to help you codify and manage all of your experiments.
+Data science and ML are iterative processes that tend to require a large number of attempts during their course, for example to develop data features, hyperspace exploration, deep learning optimization, etc. DVC is designed to help you codify and manage all of your experiments.

-Kinds of exps...
-With DVC, no variation of your code or data is left hyperparameters
+DVC considers certain levels at which the variants of your work are considered
+_experiments_:

+0. Tests you do on you own without DVC knowing about them — we can't help with that!
+1. An automatic log of every stage run through `dvc repro` is the entry point for DVC.
+2. _Ephemeral experiments_ can be setup in virtual project branches.
+This is where you can start **automating** their execution and generate reports comparing many of them.
+At some point a few are selected/promoted, and the rest can be abandoned.
+3. _Persistent experiments_ can be picked up from previous levels, or they can be registered manually by **committed** their results to Git.
+This is where you may want to start thinking about the different ways to [organize](#organizing-experimentats) them in your project (branches, folders, etc.).

-## Automatic log of stage runs
+## Automatic log of stage runs (run-cache)

-DVC already caches every change to <abbr>outputs</abbr> when it can (see also `dvc status`).
-Additionally, `dvc repro` and `dvc run` by default populate and reutilize a log of stages that have been run in the project, known as the
-<abbr>run-cache</abbr>.

-This means that every time you execute [stages](/doc/command-reference/run) with DVC, the unique combination that identifies that "run" is saved internally (in `.dvc/cache/runs` by default).
-The corresponding results (typically
-<abbr>cached</abbr>) can later be retrieved in subsequent runs, even if you
-didn't remember that the combination had been tried before!
+Every time you `dvc repro` each stage [stages](/doc/command-reference/run), DVC determines a unique identifier of each stage "run" (logged to `.dvc/cache/runs` by default).
+If it never happened before, the stage command(s) are executed and their <abbr>outputs</abbr> cached normally.
+Every subsequent time the stage runs under the same conditions, those results can be restored instantly, without wasting time or computing resources.

-When this happens, the results are restored instantly, without wasting time or computing resources.
-This can dramatically improve performance, and it's a built-in feature that just works out-of-the-box (it can be disabled via the `--no-run-cache` option).
+This mechanism can dramatically improve performance, and it's a built-in feature, enabled out-of-the-box (it can be disabled via the `--no-run-cache` option).

+> Note that the run-cache assumes that stage commands are deterministic (see
+> **Avoiding unexpected behavior** in `dvc run`).

 ## Ephemeral experiments

+Unique stage runs can be identified by the combination of their dependencies (including params) and the command(s) to execute.

+Every run of a stage or pipeline can be considered an experiment.
+These are identified by the exact combination of dependencies, , and

 frequent, transient, brain storming